sentinelcmd/Multithreaded-Database-with-JavaFX/ReadMe.md

 Bailey Seyller
 Noah Wood

+First run ServerApplication and then Client or Admin applications.

-Our project includes two functioning ugly javaFx applications
+Our project currently includes two semi functioning JavaFX applications.

 Tournament works as intended and laid out in the UML